davidgirard/wordpress-app-publisher/README.md

 # wordpress-app-publisher

-Use this Wordpress plugin to publish a WP page as a VideoSpot App
+Use this WordPress plugin to publish a WP page as a VideoSpot App